Problem solving: Collective problem solving

-Problem solving is applied on many different levels − from the individual to the civilizational.
+People solve problems on many different levels—from the individual to the civilizational.
 Collective problem solving refers to problem solving performed collectively.
 Social issues and global issues can typically only be solved collectively.

-It has been noted that the complexity of contemporary problems has exceeded the cognitive capacity of any individual and requires different but complementary expertise and collective problem solving ability.
+The complexity of contemporary problems exceeds the cognitive capacity of any individual and requires different but complementary varieties of expertise and collective problem solving ability.

 Collective intelligence is shared or group intelligence that emerges from the collaboration, collective efforts, and competition of many individuals.

-Collaborative problem solving is about people working together face-to-face or in online workspaces with a focus on solving real world problems.
-These groups are made up of members that share a common concern, a similar passion, and/or a commitment to their work.
-Members are willing to ask questions, wonder, and try to understand common issues.
+In collaborative problem solving people work together to solve real-world problems.
+Members of problem-solving groups share a common concern, a similar passion, and/or a commitment to their work.
+Members can ask questions, wonder, and try to understand common issues.
 They share expertise, experiences, tools, and methods.
-These groups can be assigned by instructors, or may be student regulated based on the individual student needs.
-The groups, or group members, may be fluid based on need, or may only occur temporarily to finish an assigned task.
-They may also be more permanent in nature depending on the needs of the learners.
-All members of the group must have some input into the decision-making process and have a role in the learning process.
-Group members are responsible for the thinking, teaching, and monitoring of all members in the group.
-Group work must be coordinated among its members so that each member makes an equal contribution to the whole work.
-Group members must identify and build on their individual strengths so that everyone can make a significant contribution to the task.
-Collaborative groups require joint intellectual efforts between the members and involve social interactions to solve problems together.
-The knowledge shared during these interactions is acquired during communication, negotiation, and production of materials.
-Members actively seek information from others by asking questions.
-The capacity to use questions to acquire new information increases understanding and the ability to solve problems.
+Groups may be fluid based on need, may only occur temporarily to finish an assigned task, or may be more permanent depending on the nature of the problems.

+For example, in the educational context, members of a group may all have input into the decision-making process and a role in the learning process.
+Members may be responsible for the thinking, teaching, and monitoring of all members in the group.
+Group work may be coordinated among members so that each member makes an equal contribution to the whole work.
+Members can identify and build on their individual strengths so that everyone can make a significant contribution to the task.
 Collaborative group work has the ability to promote critical thinking skills, problem solving skills, social skills, and self-esteem.
 By using collaboration and communication, members often learn from one another and construct meaningful knowledge that often leads to better learning outcomes than individual work.